raspberrypilearning/sense-hat-data-logger/en/step_3.md

 --- task ---

 Create a variable to hold the data from the function call within a new `while True` loop, and write that data to the new file.
+Make sure to set the file buffering mode to line mode (expressed as a 1), so that every row is saved immediately and to avoid data loss.

 --- code ---
 ---